castai/docs/docs/getting-started/aks/remove-from-aks.md

 With above mentioned pre-requisites completed please follow next steps in Azure portal to remove CAST resources from your cluster:

-### Delete virtual machine scaling sets
+### Delete node pools

-Go to Resource groups → find “MC_*cluster-name*_group”.
-Select "aks-castpool" and "aks-castworkers" vmss resources and delete them.
+Go to Kubernetes services → your cluster → Node pools → find 2 node pools named "castpool" and "castworkers" and delete them.

-### Delete app registrations
+### Delete app registration

 Go to App registrations → Search for "CAST.AI *cluster-name*" application and delete it.